 The Korea Immigration Service, a branch of the Ministry of Justice, has in the past few years increased enforcement actions against foreigners committing crimes and even cases of foreigners having charges dismissed by the Korea Prosecution Service.
-Korean Exit Orders, Deportation Orders or other actions by Korea Immigration Service are challengeable at the Administrative Court for abuse of discretion.
+Korean Exit Orders, Deportation Orders, or other actions by Korea Immigration Service are challengeable at the Administrative Court for abuse of discretion.

 Abuse of Discretion by Korean Immigration Services Defined

-Your lawyer may establish Abuse of Discretion of the Korean Immigration Service for the issuing of Exit Orders and Deportation Orders if your lawyer establishes that the Korea Immigration Office failed to follow the law or the harm done to the foreigner is greater than the benefit to society.
-We have seen Deportation Orders and Departure Orders/Exit Orders issued to executives of companies, college students and the family of Korean nationals.
+Your lawyer may establish Abuse of Discretion of the Korea Immigration Service for the issuing of Exit Orders and Deportation Orders if your lawyer establishes that the Korea Immigration Office failed to follow the law or the harm done to the foreigner is greater than the benefit to society.
+We have seen Deportation Orders and Departure Orders/Exit Orders issued to executives of companies, college students, and the family of Korean nationals.

 In recent years, as seemingly a way to encourage foreigners to quickly leave Korea, the Korea Immigration Service, often, issues Deportation Orders and holds, in a detention center, the foreigner pending disposition of the matter in court.
 An advance parole process is available (release pending outcome of court case).
-Korean Immigration Service may grant the advance parole via an internal position, however, if the advance parole is not granted the action by Korean Immigration Services is, also, appealable to the Administrative Court for Abuse of Discretion.
+Korea Immigration Service may grant the advance parole via an internal position, however, if the advance parole is not granted the action by Korea Immigration Services is, also, appealable to the Administrative Court for Abuse of Discretion.